paunstefan/meta-astrophi/README.md

 After booting, you should see a `AstroPhi` Wi-fi network, connect to it using `password` as password.

-The device contains an `astro` user with password `private`, you can connect to it using SSH.
+The device contains an `astro` user with password `private`, you can connect to it using SSH at address 10.0.0.1.